MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

    Use the **historical snapshots** section to specify historical transactions that you want migrated to Business Central.
 The selected transactions are migrated to extension tables in Business Central.
 User in the Business Central client can then view the data from specific GP list pages.

-   To migrate historical transactions, turn on the **Enable/Disable All Transactions** switch and then turn on the switch for transaction type you want to migrate, like **GL Transactions** and AR **Transactions**.
+   To migrate historical transactions, do the following steps.
+   1. Turn on the **Enable/Disable All Transactions** switch.
+   1. Turn on the switch for each transaction type you want to migrate, like **GL Transactions** and AR **Transactions**.
+   1. Go to the **Per company** section and set **Oldest Snapshot Year** field the earliest year in GP that you want migrated.

 ## Configure migration per company

-Use the **Per company** section to set the data migration setting separately for each company.
-You can specify the same settings as you can do globally.
-In fact, the global settings are used on each company by default.
+Use the **Per company** section to set the data migration settings separately for each company when you're migrating more than one company.
+You can specify the same settings as you can globally, plus a couple more.
+By default, each company uses the global settings.

-The
+Account summary transactions are generated and posted for open and history years that were set up in Dynamics GP.
+The summary amounts are created based on the fiscal periods set up in Dynamics GP.
+In the GP Company Migration Configuration page, you can select the oldest historical year you want migrated to Business Central.
+For example, if 2019, 2020, and 2021 are historical years in Dynamics GP, you could select that the oldest historical year you want migrated is 2020.
+Summary transactions for 2019 wouldn't be migrated to Business Central.

 ## Next steps